sanjeevkumar761/unlock-azure-live-stream/README.md

-# Azure Live Stream Demo with Unlock Protocol for Ethereum
+# Azure Live Stream Demo Dapp with Unlock Protocol for Ethereum
 Example of Ethereum Unlock protocol https://unlock-protocol.com/ with Azure Media Services Live Stream https://docs.microsoft.com/en-us/azure/media-services/latest/stream-live-streaming-concept.
 Allows to lock/unlock Azure Media Live Stream and build subscription models for it.

 # Always use Ethereum testnet e.g., Rinkeby for this demo.
 Never transfer actual Ethereum/ETH from mainnet for this demo.